Gastrointestinal Pathology Fellowship

 Dr. Neeraja Kambham is a pathologist at Stanford Medicine and is affiliated with Lucile Packard Children's Hospital Stanford.
 She received her medical degree from Osmania Medical College NTR UHS and has been in practice for more than 20 years.
 Research interests primarily involve medical diseases and transplantation pathology of the kidney and liver.

-Medical School: University of Ibadan, College of Medicine
+Medical School: Stanford University School of Medicine; Residency: Stanford University School of Medicine